biolab-put/putemg_features/README.md

 ft = putemg_features.features_from_xml(xml_url, hdf5_url)
 ```

 It is also possible to calculate desired single feature directly on already imported putEMG record.
-Avaiable features and its parameters are same as in "all_features.xml" file.
+Avaiable features and its parameters are same as in [all_features.xml](all_features.xml) file.
 Eg.:
 ```python
 import putemg_features
 import pandas as pd